top of page

 Jade Jeremiah Lyngdoh

-Earlier in his career, he served as Research Assistant to a member of the High-Level Panel of Legal Experts on Media Freedom, then chaired by Amal Clooney, contributing to its landmark report on international standards and blasphemy laws.
+Earlier in his career, Jade served as Research Assistant to a member of the High-Level Panel of Legal Experts on Media Freedom, then chaired by Amal Clooney, contributing to its landmark report on international standards and blasphemy laws.

 Areas of Research